James Fintan Lalor: The Irish Felon

 In his last article for the Irish Felon “Clearing Decks,” Lalor wrote —“Remember this—that somewhere and somehow, and by somebody, a beginning must be made.
 Who strikes the first blow for Ireland?
 Who draws first blood for Ireland?
 Who wins a wreath that will be green forever?”

 Arrest and Rising

 Six days later Lalor was arrested under the suspension of the Habeas Corpus Act, and kept in prison for some months, after which he was released owing to the bad health which had been affected by his imprisonment.

 “His spirit, however, was undaunted,” according to O’Sullivan, and in the following year he set about organising a revival of the insurrection” in co-operation with John Savage, Joseph Brennan, John O'Leary and Thomas Clarke Luby in Tipperary and Waterford.
-At Cappoquin, in September, Savage and Brenan attacked the police barracks but the other leaders had not sufficient forces at their command to take aggressive action in the districts in which they were working, and the insurgents had to separate.
+At Cappoquin, in September, Savage and Brenan attacked the police barracks but the other leaders did not have sufficient forces at their command to take aggressive action in the districts in which they were working, and the insurgents had to separate.

 Three months afterwards, on 27 December 1849, Lalor died in his 43rd year, as a result of an attack of bronchitis, and was buried in Glasnevin.